Small Ship Cruises

 San José / Embarkation

 Welcome to the land of Pura Vida!
 On arrival in the capital city of San Jose, you’ll be warmly greeted at the airport and transferred to the hospitality suite before boarding the Safari Voyager and meeting your enthusiastic crew.

 About Safari Voyager

 Discreet, classy, and stealthy, the Safari Voyager is comfortable in warm water regions and built to handle humidity and heat.
 Tropical adventure, wilderness access, and the natural landscape are always at the forefront.
-A seamless extension of the places she sails, the ship and her mostly-local crew exude pura vida (pure life).
+A seamless extension of the places she sails, the ship, and her mostly-local crew exude Pura Vida (pure life).
 Handcrafted artwork throughout the vessel and in each cabin pays homage to the regions of Costa Rica and Panamá.
 Casual in nature, the Safari Voyager is a bit of a show-off, too—take in 270-degree views from the top deck or from the windows of the air-conditioned lounge.
-Onboard features include ‘EZ Dock’ kayak launch platform, bow-mounted underwater camera, kayaks, paddle boards, inflatable skiffs, hiking poles, snorkel gear, fitness equipment and yoga mats, and DVD and book library.
-Cabins feature TV/DVD player, hair dryer, bathrobes, conditioning shampoo, body wash, binoculars, and reusable water bottles.
+Onboard features include ‘EZ Dock’ kayak launch platform, bow-mounted underwater camera, kayaks, paddleboards, inflatable skiffs, hiking poles, snorkel gear, fitness equipment, and yoga mats, and DVD and book library.
+Cabins feature a TV/DVD player, hairdryer, bathrobes, conditioning shampoo, body wash, binoculars, and reusable water bottles.

 Curú National Wildlife Refuge